intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/data-parallel-processing.md

 dataset = dataset.map_batches(lambda df: df + 1, batch_size=1, batch_format="pandas")
 ```

-Each shard of the Ray Dataset on workers will be automatically converted to an `IterableTorchDataset` or a `tf.data.Dataset`, which can be used for distributed deep learning training.

-In addition, the user need to specify the `output_signature` (which is the same in `tf.data.from_generator`) through `data_config` when using the `Tensorflow 2` backend as shown below:
+Each shard of the Ray Dataset on workers will be automatically converted to an _IterableTorchDataset_ or a _Tensorflow Dataset_, which can be used for distributed deep learning training.
+In addition, the user needs to specify the `output_signature` (which is the same in `tf.data.from_generator`) through `data_config` when creating an Estimator for Tensorflow 2 as shown below:

 ```python
 from bigdl.orca.learn.tf2 import Estiamtor